Explore UCD

 - The course familiarizes students with contemporary and classic concepts in the field of sociology of religion.

-- Besides concepts, students will acquire an overview of empirical instruments in the field of sociology of religion.
+- Besides concepts, students will acquire an overview of empirical instruments in the field of religion.

-- At the end of the course, students are able to describe temporal and worldwide developments, deliver key explanations for changes and critically reflect on the implications of comparative research in the field of sociology of religion.
+- At the end of the course, students are able to describe temporal and worldwide developments, deliver key explanations for changes and critically reflect on the implications of comparative research in the field of Religion.

-- Moreover, the course will enhance presentation skills and the ability to work in teams.
+- Moreover, the course will enhance writing and presentation skills, the ability to work in teams and developing research questions independently.

 Student Effort Hours: